rflynn/circumnavigation/README.txt

 Proceed:
 	Approximate timeline that breaks the story into manageable pieces by time and location

+Literary devices
+	Magellan can confide in Pigafetta, who was chronicler and had ingratiated himself Non-Spanish/Portuguses sailors can ask the Spanish/Portuguese sailors about things que 'strappado'?

+"It is an old saying that God gave the Portuguese a very small country to live in, but all the world in which to die." -- The European discovery of America : the southern voyages A.D.
+1492-1616, Samuel Eliot Morison. p313

 Questions:
 	When did Magellan meet Rui Faleiro?
 		Moris says they met in Portugal